 This is critical and ensures that the new hire has all the necessary access and information to understanding and contributing from day one.
 These include organizational charts, login details, key contact information, technical training for specific business systems.
 Companies offer training on the company, its vision and mission, its ethics and culture.
 Certain companies also provide insight into company specific nuances, technical or otherwise, acronyms and terminologies.

 - Job shadowing

-Job Shadowing is a leadership program involving a new hire and a mentor where the new hire shadows his or her mentor to learn new aspects related to the job and organization such as certain behaviors or competencies.
-Organizations have been using this as an effective tool for learning:
+Job Shadowing is a leadership program involving a new hire and a mentor where the new hire spends time with their mentor to learn essential aspects related to the job and organization such as needed behaviors, skill sets or competencies.
+Organizations have been using this as an effective tool for learning.

 - Resource Allocation

 Ensuring the new hire has all the right tools to get to work is important.
 Resources are often provided based on the work relationship, whether formal or informal and power structures.
 Having the necessary resources from day one helps new hires quickly form working relationships with teams and colleagues.

 - Role Clarity

 This relates to how well a new employee has understood and comprehended their role and the expectations of the organization.
 Role clarity and specific key performance indicators help set the related expectations, and boost self-efficacy.
 This directly impacts loyalty, engagement and retention.
 If roles and expectations are left ambiguous, performance and confidence would quickly slide.
 In fact, a study of employees in the United States and United Kingdom found that businesses lose an estimated $37 billion each year as a result of employees not understanding their jobs.
 Therefore, role clarity is a good indication of how well-adjusted a new employee is.
 Setting KPIs also aid in giving new hires an understanding of their role and contribution to the specific department and the organization as a whole.
 KPIs also help provide training and development opportunities for the employee to develop and broaden their skill set.